 In Mangham, however, the average commute to work is quite long.
 On average, people spend 30.96 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Mangham doesn't have a public transportation system that people use for their commute.
+Mangham is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Mangham are slightly less educated than the national average of 21.84% for the average city or town: 13.70% of adults in Mangham have a bachelor's degree or advanced degree
+The percentage of adults in Mangham with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.70% of adults in Mangham have a bachelor's degree or advanced degree.

 The per capita income in Mangham in 2022 was $22,729, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $90,916 for a family of four.
 However, Mangham contains both very wealthy and poor people as well.
 Mangham also has one of the higher rates of people living in poverty in the nation, with 30.22% of its population below the federal poverty line.